-The Smart Caching feature of Studio allows a file to be automatically downloaded onto a user's system when the file is routed to that user.
+With the Smart Caching feature of Studio, a file can be automatically downloaded onto a user's system when the file is routed to that user.
 Downloading the file takes place in the background while the user continues working with Studio.

 This feature is especially useful when connection speeds are low and/or when files in large sizes need to be downloaded.